Arkadiy-Garber/cassette-finder/README.md

 optional arguments:
-  -h, --help        show this help message and exit -genes GENES      fasta file containing genes of interest (i.e. genes that
+  -h, --help        show this help message and exit

+  -genes [input file]      fasta file containing genes of interest (i.e. genes that
-                    are expected to be in gene cassette) -db DB            Location of the the NCBI protein database or folder containing translated genomes in fasta format -db_type DB_TYPE  the type of database to search in (folder, nr, or refseq) -output OUTPUT    name of output folder to write results in -t T              Number of threads to use (default=1) -e E              E-value cut-off for gene homology (default=1E-5) -g G              Max gap for gene separation (i.e. maximum number of genes between genes of interest) (default=40) -n N              Minimum number of genes you would like to see in cassette or cluster (default=2)
+                    are expected to be in gene cassette)

+  -db [database (local directory of either genomes in FASTA format or an NCBI database]            Location of the the NCBI protein database or folder
+                    containing translated genomes in fasta format

+  -db_type DB_TYPE  the type of database to search in (folder, nr, or refseq)

+  -output OUTPUT    name of output folder to write results in

+  -t T              Number of threads to use (default=1)

+  -e E              E-value cut-off for gene homology (default=1E-5)

+  -g G              Max gap for gene separation (i.e. maximum number of genes
+                    between genes of interest) (default=40)

+  -n N              Minimum number of genes you would like to see in cassette
+                    or cluster (default=2)